List of monsters in Marvel Comics: Trull the Unhuman

 Trull the Unhuman is a non-corporal alien who first appeared in Tales to Astonish #21 and was created by Stan Lee and Jack Kirby.

 When Trull's ship had crashed, his physical body was destroyed.
 His essence survived and had possessed a construction crew's steam shovel that was designed by a man named Phil.
 Trull went on a rampage upon holding Phil, his ex-girlfriend, her new boyfriend, and the construction foreman hostage.
 This lasted until an elephant that Phil freed earlier defeated it by cracking its body.
 Trull's essence escaped into the jungle.

 During the Civil War II storyline, Trull the Unhuman resurfaced in a new steam shovel body where he vandalized Damage Control's equipment until he got busted by Damage Control worker Monstro.
-Upon Monstro empathizing him, Trull was convinced to give up on his goals.
-Trull the Unhuman joined up with Damage Control and became their spokesperson.
+Trull is convinced to give up on his goals and joins Damage Control as a spokesperson.